-In Geography, we follow guidance from the National Curriculum for our topics and where possible try to get the children outdoors to experience the local area and to take part in practical investigations.
+In Geography, where possible we try to get the children outdoors to experience the local area and to take part in practical investigations.
 Geography should inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
 Throughout school children will investigate a wide range of geography topics.

 - To encourage curiosity about the world

 - To create memorable learning experiences which capture children’s passion for the subject

 - Deepen children’s understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.